Canon 1D vs Olympus TG-5

 - More detailed LCD: Has a higher resolution rear screen (460k vs 120k dots).

 - Faster burst: Shoots at higher frequency (20 vs 8 flaps/sec) to capture the decisive moment.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Ready to shoot: Comes with an integrated lens, while the 1D requires a separate lens.

 - More compact: Is smaller (113x66mm vs 156x158mm) and will fit more readily into a bag.

-- Water-proof: Can be used in the rain and for underwater photography (up to 15m).
+- Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 15m).

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 15 years and 7 months of technical progress since the 1D launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the TG-5 is the clear winner of the contest (17 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.